Ex-GOP official Joel Greenberg flaunted ties to Matt Gaetz. Then he was charged with child sex trafficking.

 He allegedly used his wife’s Snapchat account to track her location and showed up at his mother-in-law’s home uninvited around 5 a.m.
 His mother-in-law called the police, and Greenberg was arrested in Seminole County.

-According to court records, a judge ruled that Greenberg should remain in detention until his trial in June.
+According to court records, a judge ruled Greenberg should remain in detention until his trial in June.